teannac22/post-install-config/README.md

 - Windows 10</b> (21H2)

-<h2>Post-Install Configuration Objectives</h2>
+<h2>Configuration Objectives</h2>

-- Item 1
-- Item 2
-- Item 3
-- Item 4
-- Item 5
+- What are Roles?
+- What are Departments?
+- What are Teams?

 <h2>Configuration Steps</h2>